Joe-Git-Corner/Nozzle-Design/README.md

 * **`main_nozzle_analysis.py`**: Entry point.
 Defines inputs, orchestrates calls to modules, handles parameter sweeps, prints summaries, and manages overall workflow.
 * **`nozzle_lib/nozzle_calculator.py`**: Contains functions for 1D isentropic flow calculations and nozzle performance metrics based on a conical nozzle approximation.
 Includes an optional function to plot flow properties.
-* **`nozzle_lib/bell_nozzle_module.py`**: Implements the Rao method for generating thrust-optimized parabolic bell nozzle contours.
+* **`nozzle_lib/bell_nozzle_module.py`**: Implements the Rao method for generating thrust-optimised parabolic bell nozzle contours.
 Provides functions for 2D and 3D plotting and CSV export of the contour.
 * **`nozzle_lib/shock_calculator.py`**: Calculates pressure boundaries for different nozzle flow regimes and determines the location of a normal shock inside the nozzle if conditions dictate.
 Based on methods described by JoshTheEngineer.

 ## How to Run